cmstas/StopAnalysis/StopLooper/README.md

 ## TODO
-* To fill TODO section with more TODOs
+* To add TODO to the TODOs
 * To finish the TODOs listed here as much as possible
 * Get rid of the `dummy.root` (find a way to prevent hists from being destroyed after file close)
+* Add automation script to monitor the running looper proceed with further command when finishes